buttheadbob/MDK-SE/api/VRage.Game.ModAPI.Ingame.IMyCubeGrid.CustomName.md

 public string CustomName { get; set; }
 ```

-Display name of the grid (as seen in Info terminal tab)
+Getter and setter for display name of the grid (as seen in Info terminal tab)

 ### Returns